dashkite/dashkite.com/src/www/content/mission/sustainability/article.md

 The Web, for all its promise, has become a platform for fraud, harassment, propaganda, and, ultimately, violence.
 The utility of the Web is offset by these [negative externalities][ne], much as the utility of combustion engines in automobiles is offset by the air pollution they produce.
 And just as climate change represents an existential threat to civilization, so, to, does the Web threaten to [undermine democracy and erode human rights][rd].
 We need a Web that can operate without creating these massive negative externalities.
-In ecology, we refer this property—utility without equilibrium-disrupting negative externalities—as [_sustainability_][su].
+In ecology, we refer this property as [_sustainability_][su].

 We need **a sustainable Web**.